CodeCatz/TrackCat/coding-style.md

 - Remove trailing white space (even when on an empty line).
 [Why is trailing space such a big issue](http://programmers.stackexchange.com/questions/121555/why-is-trailing-whitespace-a-big-deal) anyway?

+**Newline at the end of a file**
+- Always add a newline at the end of any file you edit.
+[Why, you ask](http://robots.thoughtbot.com/no-newline-at-end-of-file)?

 **Naming**

 ## HTML